mcompen/mcompen.github.io/_posts/2022-12-28-raspberry-plex-nordvpn.md

 |:--:|
 |`UUID=XXX /mnt/usb1 ext4 defaults,auto,users,rw,nofail,noatime 0 0`|

+It is important that the owner of the directory is the same as the Docker user, or the containers will not have the correct permissions to read/write files after mounting this USB device.
+I use `chown -R pi:pi /mnt/usb1` and use the GUID/PUID corresponding to this user (use `id` to see this) as environment variables in the docker-compose templates later on.
+See also the linux server [docs](https://docs.linuxserver.io/general/understanding-puid-and-pgid).

 # Setting up networking
 To make my life easy, I set up static DHCP for the Pi Mac.
 I also added a DNS entry so that I can access the Pi using `raspberry.lan` while on the home network.